-Canada vows income support, mulls emergency measures to slow coronavirus
+Canada to unveil C$27 billion aid package to combat coronavirus damage - source

+News of the aid package was first reported by the Globe and Mail.
+Reuters revealed last week that Ottawa was considering aid worth up to C$20 billion.

+Morneau will unveil increased payments for people eligible for unemployment insurance and child benefits, and will push back deadlines for filing taxes, said the source, adding Ottawa was not yet ready to unveil support for major airlines such as Air Canada and WestJet.

-OTTAWA (Reuters) - Canadian Prime Minister Justin Trudeau on Tuesday pledged financial support for people affected by the coronavirus outbreak and said he was considering invoking a rarely-used emergency act to restrict the movement of people and goods.
+Earlier on Tuesday Trudeau had pledged financial support for people affected by the outbreak and said he was considering invoking a rarely-used emergency act to restrict the movement of people and goods.

 The death toll in Canada doubled to eight with three more deaths in British Columbia (B.C.) and the first in Ontario.
-There have been nearly 600 infections nationwide, including 83 new cases in B.C.
+There have been nearly 600 infections nationwide.

 “We’re going to be flowing income supports to millions of Canadians,” Trudeau said in an interview with 680 News radio.
-Details will be outlined on Wednesday, he said.

-Direct support for people who do not qualify for unemployment benefits and money for businesses that keep people on the payroll even if they stay home are among possible measures, Trudeau said.

-In the meantime, “everyone who can stay home should stay home,” Trudeau said, “to prevent our medical system from getting overloaded” during a crisis that could last months.
+“Everyone who can stay home should stay home,” Trudeau said, “to prevent our medical system from getting overloaded”.

-As the prime minister spoke, LNG Canada, which is building a liquefied natural gas export terminal in British Columbia, said it was reducing staffing at the site by half.
+LNG Canada, which is building a liquefied natural gas export terminal in British Columbia, said it was reducing staffing at the site by half.

-Trudeau later told reporters he was examining whether to invoke the rarely-used 1988 Emergencies Act, which would allow Ottawa to override provinces and restrict the movement of people and goods.
+Trudeau told reporters he was examining whether to invoke the rarely-used 1988 Emergencies Act, which would allow Ottawa to override provinces and restrict the movement of people and goods.

 He spoke after Ontario declared a state of emergency, banned gatherings of more than 50 people and ordered the closure of bars and restaurants.
-Ontario Premier Doug Ford committed C$300 million to boost the province’s healthcare system.
+Ontario Premier Doug Ford committed C$300 million to boost the healthcare system.

 British Columbia and Alberta were among the provinces that declared states of emergency.
 Alberta Premier Jason Kenney said the declaration allows health authorities to ensure adequate staffing levels, for example, by cancelling scheduled vacations.